Yi Seok: Return to Korea

-On October 6, 2018, Yi declared Andrew Lee, a distant Korean-American relative and an entrepreneur, to be the "Korean Crown Prince".
-Yi's claims that Lee is descended from the Jeonju clan have not been documented.
+On 6 October 2018, Yi declared Andrew Lee, a distant Korean-American relative and an entrepreneur, to be the "Korean Crown Prince".
+It is unknown whether Lee has any significant blood relations to the Royal Family.

-Family
+Personal life

-Yi Seok married and divorced four times.
-He is now married to a woman said to be 18 years younger than he.
-He has two daughters from his previous mariages:
+Yi married and divorced four times.
+He is now married to a woman said to be 18 years his junior.
+He has two daughters from his previous marriages: